 At lunchtime, midday supervisors are posted on each area of the school.
 The older pupils support younger pupils and are available for the children to talk to if they have any issues with friendships.
-The older children are given the roles of playground buddies and provide additional support for the younger children throughout lunchtime e.g. helping with putting on coats, encouraging positive behaviour such as walking through the building.
+The older children are given the roles of playground buddies and Zone Leaders and provide additional support for the younger children throughout lunchtime e.g. helping with putting on coats, encouraging positive behaviour such as walking through the building, facilitating activities.
 The calm zones in each area of school are for use at anytime of day including breaktimes in order to support our pupils.

-How does the academy and nursery school ensure that my son/daughter stays safe outside the classroom? (e.g. during PE lessons, Forest Schools and moving between buildings and on school trips)
+How does the academy and nursery school ensure that all children stay safe outside the classroom? (e.g. during PE lessons, Forest Schools and moving between buildings and on school trips)

 Staff/pupil ratios are adhered to for all out of the classroom activities.
 We ensure any actions for a child with a care plan for their health needs are met whether in school or taking part in an out of school activity.
+Risk Assessments are completed for all visits and forest school activities and measures put in place to reduce risk.